-In an age where there’s the Internet and private tutors, starting to learn Spanish online isn’t that much of a problem.
-Since a lot of English vocabulary comes from the same place as Spanish vocabulary, some of the words you see during your Spanish lessons will be instantly recognisable.
+In an age where there’s the internet and private tutors, starting to learn Spanish online isn’t that much of a problem.
+Since some English vocabulary has Spanish roots, certain words that you see during your Spanish lessons will be instantly recognisable.

 The Spanish alphabet